kumanna/armadillo-debian/README.txt

   and will modify Armadillo's configuration correspondingly.
-  CMake will also generate a run-time armadillo library, which is a wrapper for all the relevant libraries present on your system (eg. LAPACK, BLAS, ARPACK, ATLAS).
+  CMake will also generate a run-time armadillo library, which is a wrapper for all the relevant libraries present on your system (eg. LAPACK, BLAS, ARPACK, SuperLU, ATLAS).

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").